This is the multi-page printable view of this section. Click here to print.

 1. From the left sidebar, navigate to Projects.

-3. Under Packages, you will see a list of all packages maintained as part of your project and any findings associated with them
+3. Under Packages, you can see a list of all packages maintained as part of your project and any findings associated with them.

 5. Select Dependencies to see dependencies associated with your packages.